PengfeiHePower/Awesome-Copyright-in-Generative-AI/README.md

 ## Part 1.
 Image generative models.
 Including [Autoencoders](https://arxiv.org/abs/1312.6114), [GAN](https://arxiv.org/abs/1406.2661) and [Diffusion models](https://arxiv.org/abs/2006.11239).
 ### Source Data Owner Copyright Protection
+Protect the copyright of data, and prevent unauthorized usage of these data in generative models.

 #### Unrecognizable Examples
 Add perturbations to the original data such that model will not learn important information from the protected data.